 - Review of codes is not an issue with Kotlin

-Once you have gone through the benefits of Kotlin, you need to take a close look into the benefits of using Java.
+Once you have gone through the benefits of Kotlin, you need to take a close look at the benefits of using Java.

 Java and Its Benefits